Once you decide on investing in a retirement insurance policy, consider the following:

 • Whether the plan offers the option of long-term savings

-• Do you have flexibility to select retirement /vesting age
+• Do you have the flexibility to select retirement /vesting age

 • Is there minimum guarantee on investment